Last Updated on

 That’s already quite a bit of information, but it didn’t stop there.
-You’d also be able to see a clear sky chart that provides loads of data that any hopeful observer will find useful.
+You would also be able to see a clear sky chart that provided loads of data that any hopeful observer would find useful.
 This chart includes information such as cloud cover, sky transparency, wind, humidity, and temperature.
 And it didn’t just show you for the time you’re looking; you could see 48 hours of sky forecasts to help you determine the most optimal time for you to be at the observing site.

 There was still more information to gain, though.
 You’d also find information regarding the altitude of the observing site.
 Moreover, they even spelled out the best and worst horizons for you to watch, how much naked eye viewing distance you’d typically get in the area, and even more helpful comments from users such as information about access, camping, and more.
 Basically, you’d find all the information you could possibly need to allow you to make use of any dark-sky preserve in North America.

 •You might also like:15 Interesting Facts About Pluto You Never Knew (2022 Updates)